 It Takes a While to Get to Your Resort

 The main international airport is located on its own island near the city of Malè, but most of the resorts are located on separate islands.
-Unless you stay on the island of Malè (trust me, you don’t want to), you will need to catch either a domestic flight, seaplane or boat, depending on how far away your resort is from the main island.
+Unless you stay on the island of Malè (trust me, you don’t want to), you will need to catch either a domestic flight, seaplane or boat, depending on how far away from your resort is from the main island.

-Many of the best resorts are 30-70 minutes seaplane ride away from Malé and sometimes you might need to catch a boat from the seaplane dock to the other side of the atoll to get to your accommodation.
+Many of the best resorts are 30-70 minutes boat or seaplane ride away from Malé and sometimes you might need to catch a boat from the seaplane dock to the other side of the atoll to get to your accommodation.
 There is a lot of waiting around while your luggage gets loaded into the plane or boat.

-Also keep in mind that seaplanes only operate during the daytime, so if you land in Malé close to sunset, you may have to spend a night there and transfer to your resort the next morning.
+Also, keep in mind that seaplanes only operate during the daytime, so if you land in Malé close to sunset, you may have to spend a night there and transfer to your resort the next morning.

 It might take a while to get there, but once you eventually make it to your final destination, it’s just paradise… so enjoy!

 It’s Not Very Easy (or Cheap) To Go Island Hopping

 My husband and I had these grand plans of hopping into a boat and cruising around the nearby islands, finding deserted sand bars and perhaps an offshore break to go surfing.
 Once we arrived and made some inquiries, we learned just how much of a challenge this was going to be.

 Firstly, there is a large expanse of open ocean between islands and atolls, so getting from one place to another takes time.
 The resorts are generally built on their own island, which isolates you from the rest of the country.